CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Sprites still animate when the game is paused
 - Fireballs are missing from the wizard room
 - Wizard takes damage
+- Main menu has green line on the left
+- Screen size is incorrect

 ## Intentional Differences From Source Game:
 - Interaction with Wizard and spawning text is not implemented